 The nightly lodging rate is determined by the type of use: research, instruction, outreach, or conference/meeting.
 More details…

 Does Kemp Station accept credit cards for payment?

 Credit cards are not accepted in person or by phone.
-Please contact Karla if you need to make payment by credit card.
+Invoices may be paid on-line with a credit card.

 Do you have a cook on site to prepare meals?